 First release.
 Nothing is new, or everything is new, depending on how you think about it.

-Status & License
+Status and License

 WebOb is an extraction and refinement of pieces from Paste.
-It is under active development.
-Discussion should happen on the Pylons-discuss maillist, and bugs can go on the issue tracker.
-It was originally written by Ian Bicking, and is being maintained by the Pylons Project.
+It is under active development on GitHub.
+It was originally written by Ian Bicking, and is maintained by the Pylons Project.